ferstar/ideapad-laptop-tb/README.md

 # The IdeaPad ACPI Extras kernel modules for ThinkBook 2024 NoteBooks

+> UPDATE: This patch has been merged into the upstream: https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git/commit/?h=v6.15.4&id=7f34fa4589f58c15fd82707bc9ac04da35b3c277

+> For people who's kernel version >= 6.15.4, you do not need this manually patch any more.

+---

 This kernel module solves two problems:

 1. Dead Sleep: The laptop turning off after closing the lid.